AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-data-types/r-object.md

 Refer to the description of the IC (Image Converter) utility for a complete list of supported file formats.

-Applications which require image data in multiple different resolutions will perform best when using the Scene7 pyramid TIFF (PTIF) multi-resolution format.
+Applications which require image data in multiple different resolutions will perform best when using the Dynamic Media pyramid TIFF (PTIF) multi-resolution format.
 The IC utility is used to create PTIF images from any supported image format.

 ## Examples {#section-728ca9b566b54ea1afdf8f5f0a031a57}